codepath/android_guides/Google-Maps-API-v2-Usage.md

 #### Custom Marker Drawables

-We can also use custom markers based on any arbitrary drawable with:
+We can also use custom markers based on any arbitrary drawable.
+For bitmap-based drawables, use:

 ```java
 // Define custom marker